ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

-    Most commonly 1 is used so a short hand exists. value++ means add 1 after the loop completes ++value means add 1 before the loop completes
+    Most commonly 1 is used so a short hand exists. value++ means add 1 after the loop completes ++value means add 1 before the loop completes starting_value counts up

     Decrement forms exist too.
     Which are equivalent to starting_value = starting_value -1.
-    starting_value-- means subtract 1 after the loop completes --starting_value means subtract 1 before the loop completes
+    starting_value-- means subtract 1 after the loop completes --starting_value means subtract 1 before the loop completes Take note that the form of decrement for loops your starting_value counts down.
  */
 ______________________________________________________________________________________
  While(exit_condition)